 Frank Lloyd Wright went to Buffalo in 1903 to build offices for the Larkin Company, and, in a way, he is still building there today.

 Unfortunately, the Larkin building no longer stands.
-The showpiece of Frank Lloyd Wright’s architecture in the city is the Martin House complex, where a 20-year, $50 million-plus restoration and reconstruction project is just coming to a close.
+The showpiece of Frank Lloyd Wright’s architecture in the city is the Martin House complex, which has undergone a 20-year, $50 million-plus restoration and reconstruction project.

 Journey with us through Frank Lloyd Wright’s Buffalo.